 The Interviewer will likely provide verbal information or charts based on your questions.

-The foundation for a successful case is set at the beginning so follow these steps religiously during your interview practice
+The foundation for a successful case is set at the beginning so follow these steps religiously during your interview practice:

 1. Restate the question and make sure you understand the problem statement by confirming with the interviewer

 Understand the problem really well before structuring or asking for data.
-Do not simply repeat the question but rephrase it in such way that it would avoid misunderstandings.
+Do not simply repeat the question but rephrase it in such a way that it would avoid misunderstandings.
 This is important because in consulting, it is crucial to understand the needs of the customers.

 2. Clarify the goals